 Effective localization starts with internationalization or i18n.
 It entails building your app from the ground up to accommodate a variety of language and cultural situations.
 The following are important tactics:

-- Separate User-Visible Content from Code: Keep Code and User-Visible Content Apart: Make sure that instead of being hard-coded into the application, all text and graphics are saved in resource files.
+Separate User-Visible Content from Code: Keep Code and User-Visible Content Apart: Make sure that instead of being hard-coded into the application, all text and graphics are saved in resource files.
+Externalize UI elements as well, so they can be easily localized.
 This makes translations and updates simpler without changing the underlying code.

-- Avert Hard-Coding: Steer clear of explicitly integrating date, currency, and time formats into your code.
+Avert Hard-Coding: Steer clear of explicitly integrating date, currency, and time formats into your code.
+Pay special attention to adapting date formats to local conventions, as different regions display dates differently.
 Instead, to appropriately show this information based on user choices, employ locale-aware methods.

 2. App User Interface (Layout and Design Considerations)